-Rupee weakens for fourth session against US dollar
+Rupee closes flat against US dollar

-Mumbai: The Indian rupee on Tuesday weakened for the fourth consecutive session against the US dollar after local equity markets fell for the fifth session.
+Mumbai: The Indian rupee on Tuesday pared most of the morning losses and closed little changed against US dollar ahead of the federal reserve’s interest rate decision and guidance.

 The US Federal Reserve is expected to raise interest rates on Wednesday with new chairman Jerome Powell giving his first press conference.
 Market expectations for a March rate hike were at 94.4% as of Monday morning, according to a Reuters report.

-The 10-year bond yield was at 7.593% compared to its previous close of 7.607%.
+The 10-year bond yield closed at 7.615% compared to its previous close of 7.607%.
 Bond yields and prices move in opposite directions.

 So far this year, the rupee fell 2%, while foreign investors have bought $1.52 billion in equity and sold $404.60 million in debt market.